All About Tea

 Everything You Need to Know About Loose Leaf Tea

 A tea infuser is a tool used to brew loose leaf tea.
 They can be found in all sorts of shapes but usually a ball or egg shaped container that has small holes or mesh coverings to help keep tea leaves inside.
 They allow for the leaves to expand and the flavour to be released into your cup, while preventing the leaves from escaping.
 To use, place your loose leaf tea leaves inside the infuser.
 Then place the tea infuser into your cup with hot water and steep.
 When the appropriate amount of time has passed, remove your tea infuser.
 Basically, an infuser works the exact same way as a tea bag.

 An alternative to using tea infusers is a tea strainer.
 A tea strainer is typically a basket made from fine mesh that is placed over your cup.
 It's used to catch the tea leaves from falling into your cup as you're pouring your tea.
-They are our personally go to, easy to clean and plenty of room for your leaves to expand while steeping.
+They are our personal go to, easy to clean and plenty of room for your leaves to expand while steeping.

-Kettles can range form all kinds of makes and models.
+Kettles can range from all kinds of makes and models.
 A pitcher-shaped metal or heat resistant glass vessel used to heat water on a stovetop or other means of heat or electric.
 With a standard kettle you may need to use a thermometer to check the temperature of the water.
 This is because some delicate teas need water heated at a lower temperature whereas less delicate teas can be heated with water at a higher temperature.

 Around 160 F. - tiny bubbles about 3 mm each form on the bottom of a pot of water on the stove.